[LUM#22] In Search of Lost Glaciers

-Geologists use satellite images to study glaciers.
-This is a long and tedious task, which Isabelle Rocamora aims to simplify by developing the very first deep learning model dedicated to mapping glacial moraines.
+To study glaciers, geologists rely on satellite imagery.
+This is a long and tedious process, but Isabelle Rocamora aims to simplify it by developing the very first deep learning model designed specifically for mapping glacial moraines.

 Most of the fresh water on the surface of our planet is found neither in rivers nor in lakes, but in glaciers.
-Although there are still nearly 200,000 of them, many have disappeared and those that remain are melting like snow in the sun.
-During the 20th century, the glacier surface area decreased by 30 to 40% in the Alps, 75% in the Pyrenees, and even more than 80% in some tropical mountain ranges such as the Andes and Kilimanjaro.
+While there are still nearly 200,000 of them, many have disappeared, and those that remain are melting away like snow in the sun.
+During the 20th century, glacier coverage decreased by 30 to 40% in the Alps, by 75% in the Pyrenees, and by more than 80% in certain tropical mountain ranges such as the Andes and Kilimanjaro.

 Automate tasks

-To teach her software, called MorNet, to recognize a moraine from other rock formations, Isabelle Rocamora began by creating a "traditional" map using satellite images of the Himalayas acquired by the CNES Pléiades satellite.
-"I then fed these maps into the software, telling it 'this is a moraine' or 'this is not a moraine'. " The model then determined the common characteristics between the samples in order to learn how to identify a moraine on satellite images on its own.
-"A computer doesn't 'see' things the way a human does, so rather than giving it human answers, we'll let it find its own identification rules, " explains Isabelle Rocamora.
+To teach her software, called MorNet, to distinguish a moraine from other rock formations, Isabelle Rocamora began by creating a “traditional” map using satellite images of the Himalayas acquired by the CNES’s Pléiades satellite.
+“I then fed these maps into the software, telling it ‘this is a moraine’ or ‘this is not a moraine.’ ” The model then identified the common characteristics among the samples in order to learn on its own how to identify a moraine in satellite images.
+“A computer doesn’t ‘see’ things the way a human does, so rather than giving it human-provided answers, we’ll let it discover its own identification rules, explains Isabelle Rocamora.

 Background information

-To measure MorNet's performance, the geologist then compared her own mapping with that produced by artificial intelligence.
-While MorNet proved effective at recognizing moraine ridges, it was less successful at identifying their flanks, meaning that the model knows where these geomorphological formations are located but cannot clearly delineate them.
-This is because a moraine is not defined solely by its shape, but also by its formation pattern, which MorNet cannot see.
-To improve it, contextual information would need to be provided.
-"While deep learning saves time, mapping still requires the eye of a geomorphologist to confirm and refine the machine's conclusions, " concludes Isabelle Rocamora.
+To assess MorNet’s performance, the geologist then compared her own mapping with that produced by the artificial intelligence.
+While MorNet proved effective at recognizing the ridges of moraines, it is less accurate at identifying their flanks; in other words, the model knows where these geomorphological features are located but struggles to delineate them clearly.
+And for good reason: a moraine is defined not only by its shape but also by a formation pattern, and MorNet cannot see that; to improve it, it would therefore need to be provided with contextual information.
+“While deep learning saves time, mapping still requires the eye of a geomorphologist to confirm and refine the machine’s conclusions, concludes Isabelle Rocamora.

 ↩︎